White House announces microbiome initiative

 “In the past 10 years, we’ve come to understand how essential the microbiome is to the world around us,” said Jo Handelsman, associate director for science at the White House Office of Science & Technology Policy, during a briefing to announce the project.

-Numerous federal agencies, including the National Institutes of Health, the National Science Foundation, the National Aeronautics Association, and the Department of Energy, will together contribute $121 million to the project, called the National Microbiome Initiative, over the next two years.
+Numerous federal agencies, including the National Institutes of Health, National Science Foundation, National Aeronautics & Space Administration, and Department of Energy, will together contribute $121 million to the project, called the National Microbiome Initiative, over the next two years.

 Philanthropic organizations, universities, and industry are also committing $400 million to help fund the initiative.
 For example, the Bill & Melinda Gates Foundation is contributing $100 million over the next four years to study the microbiome’s role in human nutrition and crop protection.